Great-Side-Projects/sonarqube/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here you can find the steps to run the project in your local environment to explore the Sonarqube proyect.
+Here you can find the steps to run the project in your local environment to explore the Sonarqube proyect. i am using Sonarqube to my side projects to improve the code quality and security of the code.

 ### Prerequisites